richmedina/vot-dev/README.md

 The following code blocks exemplify how to use the VOT-CP program, under different conditions, directly from your terminal window.

-Below are the arguments accepted through this mode:
+Below are the arguments accepted through this mode.
+The two dashes and lowercase word is a mandatory keyword indicating the argument, and the uppercase word is to be replaced by the argument you are passing for processing.

 ```
 [--wav WAV]